 Residency Restrictions for Sex Offenders

-Residency restriction laws are a fairly new method some jurisdictions are using in an attempt to curb the actions of sex offenders.
+Residency restriction laws are a decades-old attempt to curb the actions of sex offenders.
 Alabama passed the first residency restriction law in 1996 as part of the state's Community Notification Act.
-It prohibited child molesters from living within 1,000 feet of a school.
-By January 2006, approximately 14 states had enacted residency restrictions.
-Moreover, some local governments have implemented their own residency restrictions.
+It prohibited offenders from living within 1,000 feet of a school.

-Below you will find detailed information about residency restrictions for sex offenders, including an in-depth look at an Iowa law that has shaped the current state of sex offender punishment and sentencing options.
+This article looks at residency restrictions for sex offenders, including the Iowa law that shaped the current state of sex offender punishment and sentencing options.

 History of the Iowa Residency Restriction Law

 Critics and supporters of residency restriction laws have watched Iowa's law with interest since its passage in 2002.
 Iowa's statute made it an aggravated misdemeanor for a sex offender convicted of an aggravated offense against a minor to reside within 2,000 feet of a school or child care facility.